-5.6 Penalties for plagiarism
+4.6 Penalties for plagiarism

 Candidates must avoid plagiarism in all submitted work.
 Plagiarism includes the deliberate or inadvertent lack of acknowledgement of the words or ideas of others, paraphrasing, collusion, inaccurate citation, failure to acknowledge assistance, or use of material written by professional agencies or other persons.
-Candidates are advised to consult Appendix A of the General Course Handbook, the University's online guide and complete the online course in avoiding plagiarism.
+Candidates are advised to consult the Handbook, the University's online guide and complete the online course in avoiding plagiarism.
 It is permissible to include material from a source such as a textbook, an academic paper or the Internet provided a clear reference to the source is included.
 There is no need to give a reference to material taken from lecture notes.